 Steamboat Hot Springs is a volcanic hot spring, the only volcanic hot spring in the area.
 Being volcanic in origin, geothermal water here contains a wide variety of minerals including calcium carbonate, magnesium, sodium sulfate, sulfur, soda, lithia, and silica.

 Private indoor tubs, an outdoor communal tub, and infrared sauna are available for visitors’ convenience and enjoyment.
-In addition, spa treatment packages can be purchased at the Steamboat Hot Springs Healing Center and Spa.
+Also, spa treatment packages can be purchased at the Steamboat Hot Springs Healing Center and Spa.

 Steamboat Hot Springs | Facts